f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `-c`, `--coloring-by-cells` (_bool_, default: `false`)

 Specify that the scalar array is to be found _on the cells_ instead of on the points.
-Use with the scalar option.
+Use with the `--scalar-coloring` option.

 #### compare